Running CFDDFC with the AWS Console

 subcommand, e.g.

-cfddfc cluster -slaves 3
+cfddfc cluster -secondary 3

 Creating a Cluster Manually (alternative to CLI)